-- Don't try to force your loved one into a certain course of action that he/she doesn't want to do, such as pressing charges or seeing a counselor.
-This may further traumatize him/her. - Don't hold your loved one responsible for stopping the offender.
-If your loved one does not want to report the assault, it doesn't mean he/she is letting the offender get away with it or giving the offender the freedom to assault someone else.
-Only offenders themselves can prevent their own crimes. - Don't smother your loved one.
-It's common and understandable to want to protect loved ones who have been victimized, but it's important not to smother them, unfairly restrict their activities, or make decisions for them.
-Survivors need to feel in control as much as possible. - Don't try to minimize or change your loved one's recovery process.
+- Don't try to force your loved one into a certain course of action.
+Not all survivors wish to press charges or see a counselor.
+Forcing a survivor into a course of action may further traumatize them and does not allow for the survivor to have self-determination - Don't hold your loved one responsible for "stopping" the person who assaulted them.
+If your loved one does not want to report the assault, it doesn't mean they are letting the person who harmed them "get away with it," or that they are giving them the freedom to assault someone else.
+Only the individual who assaulted them can stop further harm. - Avoid overwhelming your loved one.
+It's common and understandable to want to protect loved ones who have been victimized, but it's important not to overwhelm them, unfairly restrict their activities, or make decisions for them.
+Survivors need to feel in control of their lives and bodies as much as possible.

+- Don't try to minimize or change your loved one's recovery process.
 There is no specific timeline for a survivor to follow.
-To tell a survivor that he/she should be "over it by now" is not helpful. - Avoid dwelling on hindsight.
+To tell a survivor that they should be "over it by now" is not helpful. - Avoid dwelling on hindsight.
 Do not tell your loved one what they should or should not have done before, during or after the assault.
-This is particularly challenging if your loved one was engaging in behavior that was risky or even illegal when the assault happened.
-Although your intention may be to protect your loved from future harm, he/she will interpret it as blame for the assault.
+This can be challenging if your loved one was engaging in behavior that you don't agree with, does not align with your values, or is illegal when the assault happened.
+Although your intention may be to protect your loved from future harm, they may interpret it as blame for the assault.